-SFPIRG is an independent, student-funded society.
-To ensure that our work reflects the ideas and values of the student community at SFU with whom we work, SFPIRG is managed by a student-directed board of directors.
-The board of directors is charged with guiding the direction, vision, and growth of SFPIRG.
-The current board of directors was appointed in May 2017 and will retire at the end of April 2018.
-See below for our Directors’ thoughts on social and environmental justice!
+SFPIRG is an independent, student-run and student-funded society.
+To ensure that our work reflects the ideas and values of the student community at SFU with whom we work, SFPIRG is managed by a student-directed Board of Directors.
+The Board of Directors is charged with guiding the direction, vision, and growth of SFPIRG.
+The current Board of Directors’ term started in May 2023 and will end at the end of April 2024.
+See below to learn more about our Directors!

 Interested in joining our Board of Directors?
 Our nominations period will be open again in the Spring of 2024.

 As someone who is part of many marginalized communities, I understand how important it is to educate ourselves on social and environmental issues in our society.
 I want to help create more inclusive places and provide resources to educate members in the community.
 During my term on the board, I want to learn what part I have to play in creating change in the spaces I occupy.
 I am passionate about LGBTQ+ rights and how to better support underprivileged students.
 As a member of the LGBTQ+ community, I understand how important it is to have rights for gender and sexuality and the freedom to express their identities.
 Alongside this, environmental justice

 is important to implement in the curriculum of every program.
 In every program, from business to engineering, benefits from the inclusion of environmental studies to better understand the world around them and how it plays a crucial role in their jobs in the future.

 Nebula (Anita) Shen 沈霁 (they/他)

 As a social justice advocate, educator, and student, I am eager to continue to grow and fight alongside the SFPIRG for another year.
 I have experience working in social justice nonprofits, as a youth facilitator and as an elected student representative.
 I am proudly queer, nonbinary, neurodivergent, mixed-race, and a former youth in government care, and these identities shape my advocacy.